Accessible Travel Policy

 All of our on board hosts and colleagues in our Guest Service Centre receive disability awareness training every year.
 This half day course, called ‘Just Ask’, was developed with a specialist disability organisation and an accessibility specialist.
 A key outcome is for staff to communicate clearly and feel confident to respectfully ask guests with a range of access needs and impairments how they can best meet individual needs.
 Staffs also learn about key equipment (such as ramps and in-room intercoms).

 The training also includes guidance on assisting guests with visible and non-visible impairments.
 We provide an annual report to Transport Scotland and the ORR on the training our staff have received.

-By July 2021 we will implement a new comprehensive training programme with enhanced learning outcomes, including:
+We have implemented a new comprehensive training programme with enhanced learning outcomes, including:

 - Understanding disabled people’s everyday challenges

 - Equality legislation

 - Recognising guests who need assistance